 If you have a dog, the best thing you can do is pick up the poop!
 Please pick up after your pet anywhere outside (yard, sidewalk, street, parks, woods) -- you'll be helping Cabin John Creek!
 Stormwater just flushes it into the storm drains which end up in our creeks.

 Want to help?
-Volunteers can help by driving the sample to Pierce Mill in Rock Creek Park for handoff to the Anacostia Riverkeeper before 10am each Wednesday.
+Volunteers can take samples before 9am or drive the samples to Pierce Mill in Rock Creek Park for handoff to the Anacostia Riverkeeper before 10am each Wednesday.
 We also need volunteers to post results in trail kiosks and our communities.
 If we get enough volunteers, we can expand to other locations.

 Email email@example.com if you can help on bacteria testing.